-NEP recognizes all derivative instruments, when required to be marked to market, on the consolidated balance sheets as either assets or liabilities and measures them at fair value each reporting period.
-In connection with certain of its outstanding and expected future debt issuances and borrowings, NEP entered into interest rate contracts to manage interest rate cash flow risk.
-These agreements allow NEP to offset the variability of its floating-rate interest cash flows with the variable interest cash flows received from the interest rate contracts.
+NEP uses derivative instruments (primarily interest rate swaps) to manage the interest rate cash flow risk associated primarily with outstanding and expected future debt issuances and borrowings.
+NEP records all derivative instruments that are required to be marked to market as either assets or liabilities on its consolidated balance sheets and measures them at fair value each reporting period.
 In January 2016, NEP discontinued hedge accounting related to interest rate contracts and, therefore, all changes in the derivatives' fair value are recognized in interest expense in NEP's consolidated statements of income.
-The commencement and termination dates of the interest rate swap agreements and the related hedging relationship coincide with the corresponding dates of the underlying variable-rate debt instruments.
-At December 31, 2016 and 2015, the combined notional amounts of the interest rate contracts were approximately \$2,119 million and \$1,277 million, respectively.
+In general, the commencement and termination dates of the interest rate swap agreements and the related hedging relationship coincide with the corresponding dates of the underlying variable-rate debt instruments.
+At December 31, 2017 and 2016, the combined notional amounts of the interest rate contracts were approximately \$3,609 million and \$2,119 million, respectively.

-At December 31, 2016, NEP's AOCI included amounts related to discontinued cash flow hedges which have expiration dates through 2033.
-Approximately \$7 million of net losses included in AOCI at December 31, 2016, is expected to be reclassified into interest expense within the next 12 months as interest payments are made.
+At December 31, 2017, NEP's AOCI included amounts related to discontinued cash flow hedges which have expiration dates through 2033.
+Approximately \$6 million of net losses included in AOCI at December 31, 2017, is expected to be reclassified into interest expense within the next 12 months as interest payments are made.
 Such amount assumes no change in scheduled principal payments.
 Cash flows from these interest rate swap contracts are reported in cash flows from operating activities in NEP's consolidated statements of cash flows.

-During 2016 and 2015, NEP entered into certain foreign currency exchange contracts to economically hedge its cash flows from foreign currency rate fluctuations.
-As of December 31, 2016 and 2015, the notional amount of the foreign currency contracts was approximately \$46 million and \$54 million, respectively.
-During 2016 and 2015, NEP recorded approximately \$1 million of losses and \$3 million of gains, respectively, related to the foreign currency contracts in other - net in the consolidated statements of income.
+During 2017 and 2016, NEP entered into certain foreign currency exchange contracts to economically hedge its cash flows from foreign currency rate fluctuations.
+At December 31, 2017 and 2016, the notional amount of the foreign currency contracts was approximately \$62 million and \$46 million, respectively.
+During 2017, 2016 and 2015, NEP recorded approximately \$4 million and \$1 million of losses and \$3 million of gains, respectively, related to the foreign currency contracts in other - net in the consolidated statements of income.

-Fair Value of Derivative Instruments - The tables below present NEP's gross derivative positions at December 31, 2016 and 2015, as required by disclosure rules, as well as the location of the net derivative position on the consolidated balance sheets.
+Fair Value of Derivative Instruments - The tables below present NEP's gross derivative positions, based on the total fair value of each derivative instrument, at December 31, 2017 and 2016, as required by disclosure rules, as well as the location of the net derivative positions, based on the expected timing of future payments, on the consolidated balance sheets.